harsh2478/Excel-File-handling-code/README.md

 - Bulk Email Functionality :
   Introduced a function named send_greeting_emails() to demonstrate multiple operations on collected data.
   Used the lists obtained from the Excel file to send bulk greeting emails.

+  In summary, this application combines web searching, Excel file creation, user interaction, data storage, and data manipulation functionalities.
+It allows users to input their information, stores it in an Excel file, retrieves email and phone lists, and even demonstrates a practical use case by sending bulk greeting emails.